hantsy/jakartaee8-starter-boilerplate/docs/04test-arq-glassfish-remote.md

 </container>
 ```

-Here we assume it connects to *localhost:4848*.
+Here we assume it connects to *localhost:4848*, and the admin password is changed to *adminadmin*.

 Run the tests.